Mohamed-Abotalb/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - Fourth C file is 3-strcmp.c, it compares two strings.

 - Fifth C file is 4-rev_array.c, it reverses the content of an array of integers.

+- Sixth C file is 5-string_toupper.c, it changes all lowercase letters of a string to uppercase.